-Some of the unit standards may not be carried out due to lack of time or similar reasons.
+Some of the unit standards may not be carried out due to lack of time, standard updates or similar reasons.
 Wherever possible time is allowed for in the programme for reassessments or completion of unit standards.
 There will be changes made in order to best fit the requirements of final class numbers and year levels involved.
 This course is multi-level and runs over two years.

-Unit Details Level Credits Adventu Adventure Based Learning (held at Adventure Southland) 467 Personal and social development through ABL 2 3 470 Personal and social development through low ropes 2 3 473 Personal and social development through high ropes 2 3 468 Assist in facilitation 3 6 471 Assist in facilitation of low ropes course activities for the development of participants 3 6 474 Assist in facilitation of high ropes course activities for the development of participants 3 6 24663 Demonstrate leadership while participating in an adventure-based learning programme 3 3 Bushcraft Orientated 425 Experience day tramps 2 3 Snow Bo Snow Based 4596 Snowboard on beginner terrain 2 4
+Unit Details Level Credits

+Adventure Based Learning (held at Adventure Southland)

+467 Personal and social development through ABL 2 3

+473 Personal and social development through high 2 1

+ropes

+468 Assist in facilitation 3 6

+471 Assist in facilitation of low ropes course activities 3 6

+for the development of participants

+474 Assist in facilitation of high ropes course activities 3 6

+for the development of participants

+24663 Demonstrate leadership while participating in an 3 3

+adventure-based learning programme

+Bushcraft Orientated

+425 Experience day tramps 2 3

+Snow I Snow Based

+4596 Snowboard on intermediate terrain 2 3